conan513/DZMods/README.md

 ##### you can edit the hordes changing DayZSurvival.chernarusplus\ScriptedMods\InfectedHordes.c

 ## - Custom SafeZone with godmode.
 ##### This feature allows you to place a safezone anywhere on the map with a radius you wish for.
-To modifiy the safeZone area check this file " mpmissions/DayZSurvival.chernarusplus/ScriptedMods/SafeZoneFunctions "
+To modify the safeZone area check this file " mpmissions/DayZSurvival.chernarusplus/ScriptedMods/SafeZoneFunctions "

 ## - Spawn Custom Buildings anywhere on the map
-##### This feature is just an easy way to place your CustomBuildings code in a tidy spot and not in the main init where shit gets clustred.
+##### This feature is just an easy way to place your CustomBuildings code in a tidy spot.
 Check the file " mpmissions/DayZSurvival.chernarusplus/ScriptedMods/BuildingSpawner.c" it does not matter how you spawn your buildings or set thier direction oritention etc, just make sure the script is inside the Void() to get executed on server startup A nice way to get buildings imported is to use the COM (Community Offline Mode from Arkensor).
 You can place buidlings and extract thier info.
 Thank @DannyDog for that feature

 ## - Chat Based Admin Tool set.
 ##### Simply Add your steam 64 ID into the file mpmissions/DayZSurvival.chernarusplus/ScriptedMods/Admins.txt" Set a server admin password in the server.cfg, in game login using the password. #login myPassword The Admintoolset feature can be found here: https://pastebin.com/GGrCDg3f